Converting WebP to PNG: A Comprehensive Guide

 2. Why are my PNG files so much larger than the original WebP files?

 PNG files are typically 20-40% larger than equivalent WebP files because WebP uses more advanced compression algorithms specifically designed for smaller file sizes.
 This size difference is normal and expected.
-If file size is critical, you can use tools like Image Compression to optimize your PNG files after conversion, though some quality trade-offs may occur with aggressive compression.
+If file size is critical, you can use tools like Image Compression to optimize your PNG files after conversion.

 3. Can I convert WebP animations to PNG format?